Objectives of the Stimulus-Based Conversation Component

 What Are The Types of Questions?

-The three main question types are: Picture-Specific, Community-Related, and Global.
+The three main types of questions are: Picture-Specific, Community-Related, and Global.

 Example Topic: Community Involvement Activities